LCW International Programs

 LCP Livelihood Program

 From the beginning of LCW it became important to focus on helping the people by teaching them skills that would enable them to lift their standard of living and often just a means to survive.
 A farm was donated to LCW for livelihood projects such as pig raising, meat processing, growing agricultural and fruit products.
 LCP members also have been taught sewing classes and now they make uniforms and book bags for their students, card making for sales, purse making as well as many trade skills such as carpentry, masonry, etc as needed in their community.

 LCP Peace and Faith Program

 The Peace and Faith Program provides opportunities, activities, and a loving atmosphere to participating children, youth and parents to learn Christian values, the core of LCW/LCP Mission and Vision.

 The Peace and Faith program seeks to instill Christian values and commitment through Sunday School classes for all ages, worship services and Weekly Bible classes in fourteen communities, Saturday Youth Bible Study for high school and college students, Youth Choir, Youth Fellowship every first Saturday, and Evangelism in the afternoon of first Sunday of the month.
 Devotions are held in all 3 dormitories and staff devotions Monday-Friday.
-In 2009 Sunday Services averaged 1674 in the Sunday School and 572 participants in 14 communities Bible Study.

 A Sunday School of this magnitude requires a large budget to cover Sunday school materials, salaries for a small staff, transportation for non-sponsored children, Vacation Bible School, Teen Missions, Youth activities, training for 75 teachers and many other needs.
 Funds are always needed to maintain this program.